We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Height: 10 inches

 Do you sleep hot?
-This is your new best sleep friend.
-With a perforated foam top, it fosters air flow and allows body heat to escape.
+This is your new best friend.
+With a perforated foam top, it fosters airflow and allows body heat to escape.

-The foams are CertiPUR-US certified and are regulated for low VOC emissions by the Consumer Product Safety Commission.
+The foams are CertiPUR-US certified and are regulated for low volatile organic compound (VOC) emissions by the Consumer Product Safety Commission.
 Casper offers free shipping, same-day delivery in certain neighborhoods of New York City and Los Angeles, a 100-night trial, and a 10-year limited warranty.

 Best cheap California king memory foam mattress